 Curriculum and Instructional Resources

-Week 5: Monday, July 27 to Thursday, July 20 (Full Days) – Race Prep Week
+Session 3 – Week 5: Monday, July 17 to Thursday, July 20 (Full Days) – Race Prep Week

-Week 6: Monday, August 3 to Thursday, August 6
+Session 4 – Week 6: Monday, July 31 to Thursday, August 3 (Full Days)

-Week 8: Monday, August 17 to Thursday, August 20
+Session 5 – Week 7 & 8: Monday, August 7 to Thursday, August 17 (Half Days)

 The Ipswich Bay Harbormaster’s Boat patrols the area.

-The IJS program is run by adult volunteers.
-We make every effort to honor your preferences while maintaining a quality program.
 Class assignments will be made according to skill level, age, and preference; we appreciate that friends make it fun and make every effort to keep friends together.
 If there are more applicants than spaces for a particular class, preference will be given to the applicant whose application is received first.
 We will schedule siblings in the same time slot upon request.
 We reserve the right to change the schedule based on the number of applicants at each of the skill levels.

-Refunds are not honored and all payments are final.
+Refunds are not honored, and all payments are final.

-Sailors who have previously participated on the Race Team, in Opti or 420’s, or sailors who have completed three classes in that boat are invited to apply for the IJS RACE TEAM.
+Sailors who have previously participated on the Race Team, in Opti or 420s, or sailors who have completed three classes in that boat are invited to apply for the IJS RACE TEAM.
 New applicants will be evaluated based on class performance and instructor recommendations.
 Participation on the team is limited by the number of spots available; returning racers have priority if they signed-up by April 15.